-Since launch two years ago, our solar boat, Stillness, has never been plugged in to the grid and has easily got all the power she needs from the solar panels on the roof.
+Since launch three years ago, our solar boat, Stillness, has never been plugged in to the grid and has easily got all the power she needs from the solar panels on the roof.
 She quite regularly does the trip to Lake Cootharaba and typically at the end of the day has 50% to 70% left in her lithium batteries.
 Lake Cootharaba and beyond is a relatively long trip and way longer than a typical rental trip where most prefer to explore around Noosa Sound, and anchor up for a while in Woods Bay.
 For smaller trips in the Noosa Sound area, and with good sun, its not unusual for her to come back with still 90 to 95% of battery power remaining—being topped up as she is from the solar panels on the roof.

 For long trips the flow of the tide is quite important and can help or hinder progress.
 By leaving just on high tide at our jetty, you can catch the tide all the way up — there is a time delay in the high water reaching lake Cootharaba, so we take advantage of that.
 We can then explore up into the Everglades to Harry’s Hut and then return to lake Cootharaba to catch the outgoing tide back down to base at Noosaville.